Creative Filters Mode

 Adjust the effect and shoot.

-- Turn the dial to adjust the effect, then press the button.
+- Use the dial or keys to adjust the effect, then press the button.

 - RAW and RAW+JPEG are not available.
 When RAW image quality is set, images are captured with image quality.
 When RAW+JPEG image quality is set, images are captured with the specified JPEG image quality.